 Why Is the Term Used?

 While some might just want to refer to businesses as “stores”, it’s not always easy to understand what they mean in this sense.
 A “store” can be a brick and mortar, or it can be an e-commerce store.
-The term “brick and mortar” has been used since e-commerce blew up and became widely popular.
+The term “brick and mortar” has been used since eCommerce and eCommerce marketing blew up and became widely popular.

-In the early 2000s, e-commerce or online stores began to rise and gain more reputation amongst shoppers.
+In the early 2000s, eCommerce or online stores began to rise and gain more reputation amongst shoppers.
+The eCommerce definition refers to an online store.
 Even though they are continuing to grow, brick-and-mortar businesses are still thriving.
 In fact, many people continue to prefer to have an in-person shopping experience.
 This is typically to see and test out the product before actually buying it.
 There are quite a few differences between brick and mortar businesses and online businesses.

 The Difference Between Brick and Mortar and Online Businesses